- Advanced Short Range Air to Air Missile (ASRAAM)

 France’s Aster programme is led by the DGA, with the support of OCCAR (Organisation Conjointe de Coopération en matière d’Armement), the European intergovernmental organization for joint armament cooperation.

-Italy is expected to join France in the Aster B1 NT program in the next few months.
+Italy was expected to join France in the Aster B1 NT program in the next few months.
 Italy’s ground-based air defence units are similarly equipped with the SAMP/T system.

 This upgrade, which includes a new Ka-band seeker from Thales and various software improvements, will allow the Aster missile to engage short-range ballistic missiles (1,000km range) and some flight segments of medium-range ballistic missiles.
 First deliveries are planned to commence in 2023.